-Even when shipping teams know that a tech upgrade will improve operations and have created a plan for implementation, they may struggle to present their ideas to the executive team.
+Even when shipping teams have created a detailed plan for implementation, they may struggle to present their ideas to executives.
 To bring about the changes you’re considering, you must first learn how to effectively communicate with these top decision-makers.

 Read through the three tips below to help you make the best business case for warehouse technology upgrades.

-Supply chain and logistics managers are more than twice as likely as directors to describe themselves as “analytic.”
-While to you, it may seem most logical to point to numbers-based data and lay out very detail-oriented, supply chain–based arguments, executives tend to think in less technical terms.
+Although it may seem most logical to point to numbers-based data and lay out very detail-oriented, supply chain–based arguments, C-suite executives tend to think in less technical terms.

 Use business-oriented phrasing that will grab their attention.

-Focus on return on investment (ROI) and broader value propositions, and remember: While it may seem intimidating pitching a tech upgrade to your higher-ups, keep in mind that you all have the same overarching goals—to improve company operations while ensuring success for your team members and the company as a whole as you move into the future.
+Focus on return on investment (ROI) and broader value propositions.
+Pitching a tech upgrade to higher-ups can be intimidating, but keep in mind that you all have the same overarching goals: to improve the supply chain and ensure the future success of your team members and the company as a whole.

-Spend some time practicing your pitch and write down any questions executives may have.
-Laying out how you will address any concerns and familiarizing yourself with key financial concepts will help you feel confident and prepared as you step into meetings.
+Spend some time practicing your pitch and write down any questions C-suite executives may have.
+Familiarizing yourself with key financial concepts and laying out how you will address any concerns will help you feel confident and prepared as you step into meetings.

-In today’s complex marketplace, supply chains are no longer thought of solely in terms of procurement and logistics, and many executives are well aware of the importance of end-to-end optimization.
+The complexity of today’s marketplace means supply chains are no longer thought of solely in terms of procurement and logistics, and many C-suite executives are well aware of the importance of end-to-end optimization.

 A holistic approach is paramount to supply chain success.
-So, when approaching your company’s executives, emphasize the value that a technologically sophisticated, well-managed supply chain can provide to all shareholders, rather than just the ways it can be used to control costs.
+When addressing your company’s C-suite executives, emphasize the value that a technologically sophisticated, well-managed supply chain can provide to all shareholders, rather than just the ways it can be used to control costs.
 Framing your argument in strategic terms will be most effective when speaking with the executive team.

 Warehouse tech upgrades can boost a company’s bottom line in more ways than one.

-These transformations can improve customer experience, enhance end-to-end visibility, offer real-time data, boost brand reputation, improve regulatory compliance and help mitigate risk.
+These transformations can improve the customer journey, enhance end-to-end visibility, offer real-time data, boost brand reputation, improve regulatory compliance, and help mitigate risk.

 Speak to these benefits in business-centric terms, citing easy-to-understand, real-world examples whenever possible that show how the upgrades will help.
-It’s easy for executives to dismiss opinions and speculations but illuminating case studies and industry success stories—including competitors’—are harder to argue with.
+It’s easy for C-suite executives to dismiss opinions and speculations, but it’s harder to argue with illuminating case studies and industry success stories—even those of competitors.

-As e-commerce and consumer technology continue to alter the business landscape, warehousing operations must not just keep up, but adapt.
-The most successful companies will implement solutions that allow them to stay nimble far into the future, and executives are always thinking ahead; emphasizing the big-picture points above will help drive your case home.
+As e-commerce and consumer technology continue to alter the business landscape, warehousing operations must keep up and adapt.
+The most successful companies will implement solutions that allow them to stay nimble far into the future, and C-suite executives are always thinking ahead; emphasizing the big-picture points above will help drive your case home.

 When meeting with the executive team, explain clearly how the upgrades would enhance the customer experience—and, ultimately, what that means for the bottom line.

-As supply chains become increasingly complex, warehouse technology upgrades become increasingly important.
+As supply chains become more complex, warehouse technology upgrades become increasingly important.
 But before any changes can be implemented, the executive team must be on board and in full support of the transformation.

-Speaking in business-oriented language that resonates with executives will strengthen your argument from the get-go, and specifically emphasizing big-picture gains will help grab their attention.
+Speaking in business-oriented language that resonates with C-suite executives will strengthen your argument from the get-go, and specifically emphasizing big-picture gains and potential supply chain improvements will help grab their attention.
 Finally, remember to show the long-term value of the transformation by focusing on customer experience enhancements.